MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-28-release-notes.md

 MRTK v2.8.0 now has support for an experimental new input method Gaze + Pinch.
 You can now target an object by looking at it and selecting it with a pinch gesture.

-- *2.7.3 cutting-room floor* Feature/look and pinch [#10193](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10193)
+- Feature/look and pinch [#10193](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10193)
 - Input Source Parent no longer cached [#10561](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10561)
 - Fixed issue where gaze provider gets forcibly reset on profile modification [#10510](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10510)
 - Fixed inconsistent interaction behavior for overlapping objects [#10188](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/10188)